jacklule/DataViz-Syllabus/GitHubSetUp.md

 <p>In 2017, GitHub changed how users could generate their own web pages.
 The setup guide now works well.
 I will leave the instructions below in case GitHub returns to its former method.</p>

 <p> GitHub also now provides instructions on how to edit the themes pages, such as the page title, by going into the code.
-Scroll down on this [GitHub Pages Guide](https://guides.github.com/features/pages/)</p>
+Scroll down on this <a href="https://guides.github.com/features/pages/"> GitHub Pages Guide</a></p>

 - Go to github.com/username > In top right, under +, get drop down menu and select New Repository.
 - Type in repository name: username.github.io